Learning quantum Hamiltonians at any temperature in polynomial time: Background

 \begin{fact}[Hölder's inequality for pseudo-distributions] Let $f,g$ be polynomials of degree at most $d$ in the variables $x \in \R^m$.
 Fix $t \in \N$.
 Then, for any degree-$dt$ pseudo-distribution $\mu$,

 In particular, when $t$ is even, $\pexpec{\mu}{f}^t \leq \pexpec{\mu}{ f^t }$. \end{fact}

 \paragraph{Sum-of-squares proofs.} Up to minor technical details, our algorithm is to set up a polynomial constraint system and then call \cref{fact:eff-pseudo-distribution} to get a pseudo-distribution $\mu$ over the indeterminates $\{\lambda_i' \mid i \in [\terms]\}$ which approximately satisfies the constraints.
 With this pseudo-distribution, we will output $\pexpec{\mu}{\lambda'}$ as our estimated Hamiltonian coefficients.
 To show that these estimates are close to the true coefficients $\lambda$, we use that, under $\mu$, the polynomial constraints hold.
 That is, for a constraint $p \geq 0$, we have $\pexpec{\mu}{p} \geq 0$.
 If we can use these constraints to derive that $\abs{\pexpec{\mu}{\lambda_a'} - \lambda_a} \leq \eps$ for every $a \in [\terms]$, then the algorithm is correct.
-So, we provide such a proof: this proof will be in the sum-of-squares proof system. \ewin{Can we motivate where sum-of-squares proofs come from?
-It comes out of nowhere; I see it's explained a bit below but I still think it's not so clear what's happening.
-Tried to do it above, feel free to remove/change/move.}
+So, we provide such a proof: this proof will be in the sum-of-squares proof system.

 Let $f_1, f_2, \ldots, f_r$ and $g$ be multivariate polynomials in the indeterminates $x \in \R^m$.
 Given the constraints $\{f_1 \geq 0, \ldots, f_r \geq 0\}$, a \emph{sum-of-squares proof} of the identity $\{g \geq 0\}$ is a set of polynomials $\{p_S\}_{S \subseteq [r]}$ such that